meiguiz/HFNet/README.md

 This repository contains the implementation of the GHNet from the paper:

-#### HGNet: Hierarchical RGB-D Feature Fusion and GIoU Loss Optimization for Generative Robotic Grasping
+#### HFNet: High-Precision Robotic Grasp Detection in Unstructured Environments Using Hierarchical RGB-D Feature Fusion and Fine-Grained Pose Alignment

 Robot grasping experiment video: [video](https://youtu.be/uCN0iav4FqQ)